Transaction Retry Architecture With Retry Coordinator

 On startup, each Orchestrator sends a RSocket

-Request-Responsemessage to the Master requesting an available Slave node assignment. -
+Request-Responsemessage to the Master requesting an available Retry-Coordinator-Slave assignment. -

-The Master applies a Round Robin strategy to select a Slave and returns the Slave’s connection details (host and port) to the Orchestrator.
+The Master applies Round Robin to select a Retry-Coordinator-Slave and returns the Retry-Coordinator-Slave’s host and port.

-If the same Orchestrator instance restarts, it will receive a different Slave assignment on the next lookup, as the Round Robin pointer advances.
-This ensures balanced distribution of Orchestrators across Slaves over time. -
+If the same Orchestrator instance restarts, it may receive a different Retry-Coordinator-Slave assignment, as the Round Robin pointer advances.
+This ensures balanced Orchestrator distribution across Retry-Coordinator-Slaves over time. -

-request-streamconnection to its assigned Slave and begins listening for sub-range updates.
+request-streamconnection to its assigned Retry-Coordinator-Slave and begins listening for sub-range updates.

 -